 In accordance with US GAAP, the Company does not amortize goodwill.
-Instead, current accounting guidance requires that companies test goodwill for impairment on an annual basis.
+Instead, the Company tests goodwill for impairment on an annual basis.
 Management completes its annual goodwill impairment test in the fourth quarter of each fiscal year.
 In addition, US GAAP requires that companies test goodwill if events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit to which goodwill is assigned below its carrying amount.
 The Company's evaluation considers changes in the operating environment, competitive information, market trends, operating performance and cash flow modeling.